-Luke 7:36-8:3 - "Friend of Sinners" - June 16, 2013
+Luke 7:36-8:3 - "Bursting Their Bubbles" - June 12, 2016

-Do you think he was embarrassed?
+Do you think he got the joke?
 Simon, that is.
-Do you think he was embarrassed at being caught by Jesus?
+Do you think he was embarrassed at being used as the butt of a joke by Jesus?
 I think so.
 I think he was not only embarrassed, he was entranced at the superb irony of how Jesus caught him, so entranced and amused that he couldn't stop telling the story of how it happened, and that's why we have this story in the gospels.
-I believe Simon not only got the joke, he got the point, and was both amused and filled with faith as a consequence.
+I believe Simon not only got the joke, he got the point, and was not only bemused but also filled with faith as a consequence.

-The joke?
-Well, just as Simon was thinking, "this man cannot be a prophet because he doesn't even know who or more importantly what this woman is", then Jesus, in true prophetic fashion, reveals that he knows what Simon is thinking, and challenges his faith.
+What joke?
+Well, just as Simon was thinking, "this man cannot be a prophet because he doesn't even know who or more importantly what this woman is", at that very moment Jesus, in true prophetic fashion, revealed that he knew what Simon was thinking, and challenged his faith with a rabbinical, even Pharasaic, question.

-But let's back up a bit, and see how the stage was set for this encounter.
-John the Baptist had heard some rumours about a new prophet and sent a couple of his followers to question Jesus.
+But that's jumping in pretty quickly, so let's back up a bit, and see how the stage was set for this fascinating encounter.
+Hopefully you will recall that John the Baptist had heard some rumours about a new prophet and sent a couple of his followers to question Jesus.
 In reply to their query as to whether he was the "one to come" Jesus gave them a cryptic message to take back to John: "tell him the blind receive their sight, the lepers are cleansed, the deaf hear, the dead are raised, the poor have good news brought to them."
 Jesus added a warning, "and by the way, blessed is anyone who takes no offense at me!"